tht1997/WhiteBox/Cosmetic/broken_access_control_client.md

 ### Description:
-> Broken Access Control via ID user can change info, password of other account client on Cosmetics-and-Beauty-Product-Online-Store v1.0.
+> Broken Access Control via ID user can change info, email of other account client on Cosmetics-and-Beauty-Product-Online-Store v1.0.

 ### Proof of Concept:
 > Following steps are involved: